hirashinu/test-app/README.md

 ## How to use

-- Run command on tab 1 `php artisan serve`
+- Run command on cmd 1 `php artisan serve`
-- Run command on tab 2 `npm run dev`
+- Run command on cmd 2 `npm run dev`